 I visited this cemetery in August 2010 and, as it was a Sunday afternoon and there was nobody to ask, I spent a very long time wandering around trying to find one grave among many thousands!
 There was no locating detail on findagrave.com.
 The photos of the grave posted on Flickr barely had enough information to identify where in the cemetery the grave would be found.
 It also occurred to me that there might be admirers of Tarkovsky and his work who would like to find the grave but will find it all the more difficult if they cannot read Cyrillic.
 So I thought I would create a simple site to assist with the task.

-To get to the cemetery, you can take RER line C to Sainte Genevieve des Bois, and from the station catch bus 104.
-This does not go down Rue Leo Legrange, on which the cemetery is situated, but turns off just before it.
+To get to the cemetery, you can take RER line C to Sainte Genevieve des Bois, and from the station catch bus 4511 (thanks to PeteM01 for the updated bus number).
+This bus now goes down Rue Leo Legrange, on which the cemetery is situated.
+You get off at a stop named "Cimetiere Russe".
 From the centre of Paris the combined RER, bus journey and walk will take 50-60 minutes before you are at the cemetery gates.

 The plot is near one of the surrounding walls and if you walk along the path running beside that wall, you will get this view towards the row where it is situated.
 It is under the mass of greenery in the middle.